Skip to content

 File(s) Change Summary

-eth/catalyst/api_types.go, eth/catalyst/gen_l2blockparams.go Added Coinbase field to AssembleL2BlockParams; updated JSON marshal/unmarshal methods to include the new field.
+eth/catalyst/api_types.go, eth/catalyst/gen_l2blockparams.go Added Coinbase common.Address field to AssembleL2BlockParams struct and included it in JSON marshal/unmarshal methods.

 Sequence Diagram(s)